Utkagr/RTSMproject/regression/Twitter/README.md

     ## 5       PC5 1.163193
     ## 6       PC6 1.240137

-As we can see, VIF values are close to 1 and correlation matrix also shows that features are independent.
-Now, our features are scaled and independent. <br />
-Let's apply a regression model now.
+As we can see, VIF values are close to 1 and correlation matrix also shows that features are independent.<br> Now, our features are scaled and independent.<br> Let's apply a regression model now.

 General multiple regression model
 ---------------------------------